There are so many ways to prepare for retirement, it can be hard to choose.

 Here’s another advantage of investing your IRA contributions in CDs: You won’t have to worry about fees unless you’re penalized for tapping into your account before it matures.
 For some investors, that’s a big deal.
 Retirement investing is plagued by all kinds of fees.
 Having investments managed by a brokerage firm can get expensive.

 “Every time you place a trade, there might be a charge.
-And if you hire a financial advisor to manage your investments, the advisor might charge you a fee as well,” says Denise Appleby, CEO of Appleby Retirement Consulting in Grayson, Georgia.
+And if you hire a financial adviser to manage your investments, the adviser might charge you a fee as well,” says Denise Appleby, CEO of Appleby Retirement Consulting in Grayson, Georgia.

 The big drawback of IRA CDs: low yields

 While a CD may be a safe place to park your retirement savings, it’s the wrong vehicle for investors trying to maximize their returns.
-Today’s best high-yield CDs pay just 3 percent APY.
+Today’s best high-yield CDs pay around 3.5 percent APY.
 Historically speaking, that’s fairly low.

 Retirement lasts a long time and enjoying yourself while covering increasing costs for things like medical care requires a lot of money.
 In order to save enough for retirement, most people need to earn a return on their investments more in keeping with a diversified basket of stocks and bonds than with CDs.